Skip to content

 Parser Pipeline System

-OpenContracts implements a modular pipeline architecture with three main parser options:
+OpenContracts implements a modular pipeline architecture with four main parser options:

 1. Docling Parser (Primary) - IBM's advanced ML-based parser running as a REST microservice